sapegin/richtypo.js/Readme.md

 };
 ```

-Some rules such as the quote rule are factory rules and need to be "configured".
+Some rules such as the `quotes` rule are factory rules and need to be "configured".

 ```js
 import {